 Samsung Galaxy S20 FE 5G vs Google Pixel 6a

 Here we compared two flagship smartphones: the 6.5-inch Samsung Galaxy S20 FE 5G (with Qualcomm Snapdragon 865 5G) that was released on September 23, 2020, against the Google Pixel 6a, which is powered by Google Tensor and came out 20 months after.
-On this page, you will find tests, full specs, strengths, and weaknesses of each of the gadgets.
+On this page, you will find tests, full specs, strengths, and weaknesses of each of the devices.

 Key differences